 - Redesigning the entrance (or landing) pages

-- Optimising those pages so that they correlate better with the search terms that bring users to your site, with ads that you're running or with keywords that you've purchased
+- Optimizing those pages so they correlate better with the search terms that bring users to your site, with ads you're running, or with keywords you've purchased

 - Changing the ads or keywords to better reflect page content

-Experiment with site-wide changes to optimise your site with Content Experiments.
+Experiment with site-wide changes to optimize your site with Content Experiments.

-Other factors may be solely attributed to visitor behaviour.
-For example, if a user bookmarks a page on your site, visits it and leaves, then that's considered as a bounce.
+Other factors may be solely attributed to user behavior.
+For example, if a user bookmarks a page on your site, goes to it, and leaves, then that's considered a bounce.